Comox-Helmcken Greenway

 The Greenway is being developed in two sections:

-• Section 1: Comox and Helmcken streets in the West End (between Stanley Park and Hornby Street) will be a cycling and walking route and is expected to be constructed in early 2013 if approved by Council in 2012 November.
+• Section 1: Comox and Helmcken streets in the West End (between Stanley Park and Hornby Street) is a walking and cycling route.
+It was completed in June 2013.

-Maps with further design details for both sections are available in the Documents tab.
+Maps with further design details for Section 1 are available in the Documents tab.

-Comox Street: Stanely Park Drive to Burrard Street
+Comox Street: Stanley Park Drive to Burrard Street

 • Improved intersections with corner bulges and curb ramps to provide a shorter and safer crossing as well as places for neighbours to garden, sit and socialize